BCI-Buddy/scratch-blocks/README.md

 documentation](https://github.com/scratchfoundation/scratch-blocks/wiki/Design) can be found in the [wiki](https://github.com/scratchfoundation/scratch-blocks/wiki).

+### Extra Installation Details
+The wiki's guide to getting modules installed and the repo up and running are a bit out of date.
+Here are our steps to get it working:

+#### Installation Steps
+1.
+2. Install the google closure library by running `npm install google-closure-library` in the root directory.
+3. Run `npm install --save google-closure-compiler` to install the closure compiler.
+4. Install Java
+5. .
+Run `npm install`

+> [!NOTE]
+> You might encounter an error like this:`npm error code 2`.
+This is benign, ignore it.
+Regardless, you should still get these files:
+- `blockly_uncompressed_horizontal.js`
+- `blockly_uncompressed_vertical.js`
+- `blocks_compressed_horizontal.js`
+- `blocks_compressed_vertical.js`
+- `blocks_compressed.js`

+#### Linking to BCI-Buddy Frontend
+1. Run `npm link` to expose local package to other projects.
+2. in Terminal, navigate to our frontend repo (BCI_Buddy_GPI for now), and run `npm link scratch-blocks` to link to the local package.
+3. Repeat steps 1-2 for scratch-vm, to link vm to frontend
+4. In scratch-blocks and scratch-vm, run `npm run watch` to watch for changes.

 ## Donate

 We provide [Scratch](https://scratch.mit.edu) free of charge, and want to keep it that way!
 Please consider making a